oliger/respond/README.md

 # Respond

-Building a inefficient version of [React](https://reactjs.org/) to understand how it works.
+Building an inefficient version of [React](https://reactjs.org/) to understand how it works.

 ## Development